 You must check with your carrier to understand your physical therapy benefits.
 Some organizations, like ours, contact your carrier to verify your benefits and then report that information back to you, but they are limited by what they are told by the representative.
 Unfortunately there are no guarantees in regards to the accuracy of that information since your insurance company “holds the cards”.

 As you will be spending a significant amount of time in therapy, a certain level of convenience is certainly beneficial.
 You will want to consider if you prefer to go before or after work or if it is best for you to go during the day.
 Location used to be the main criteria by which physicians referred patients to physical therapy.
 Fortunately they are learning, like the public as a whole, that there are clear differences in regards to the overall experience and results between clinics and that where they refer you reflects on them.
 If you end up at a facility that is not helping you or provides a subpar experience then you should be sure to let them know so they can improve.
-Don’t go online and throw them under the bus unless you have made efforts to help them understand your experience.
+Don’t go online and “throw them under the bus” unless you have made efforts to help them understand your experience.
 In addition, let the individual(s) who referred you know about this to help improve their referral patterns in the future.
 Does the facility provide online sessions so you know you will be supported no matter where or when you need help.

 Many of our patients report using multiple online tools such as social media, Yelp, intranets within larger companies, etc. Just like any prescription, you can be seen (have it filled) anywhere you choose.